-Higher education remains a key value among respondents, with 94 percent indicating they agree or strongly agree, as was the desire to help current students.
-The results also showed a high degree of affinity to one’s degree school, but also an interest in, and understanding of, the university’s priorities and direction.
+Higher education remains a key value among respondents, with 94 percent indicating they agree or strongly agree.
+Respondents also highly recommend UB to others and feel that their UB degree has helped them in their career.
+The results also showed a high degree of affinity to one’s degree school, as well as an interest in, and understanding of, the university’s priorities and direction.

 Thank you to all who participated!